 Curve Cash is collected to the Curve application.
-It can be used to pay any purchase in the same way as using any payment card linked to Curve.
-However, to pay purchase with Curve Cash, you need to have Curve Cash for the whole amount of the payment.
+It can be used to pay for any purchase in the same way as using any payment card linked to Curve.
+However, to pay a purchase with Curve Cash, you need to have Curve Cash for the whole amount of the payment.

 It is also possible to use Curve Cash automatically by turning the feature on.
 Then, Curve Cash will always be used when the payment amount is less than your Curve Cash balance.
 Otherwise, the user-selected payment card will be used in the normal way.

 In 2022, Curve made a partnership with Plutus and so card users from both companies can benefit from each other.
 You can save 10€ every month on your Curve Black or Curve Metal subscription with Plutus.
 You just need to sign up for Plutus.
 Once your Plutus account is active, you need to select Curve as your perk.
 You can then upgrade your Curve subscription either to Curve Black or Curve Metal and you should choose Plutus as your payment card.

 With everything in place, you will get 10€ worth of PLU every month.
 This reward can be used as payment for your Curve Black subscription for a month.
 In case you already have a Curve Black subscription, this reward allows you to get Curve Metal for just 4.99€ a month.

 As a Plutus card user, you can earn 3% - 8% cashback in Plutons (PLU) from almost all your purchases depending on the type of Plutus subscription you have.
 This benefit is on top of all that extra cashback you can get with your new Curve premium subscription.